 Technology is changing the lives of everyone all around the world.
-Through teaching computing at South End, we plan to inspire and equip the next generation so that they are able to participate, and compete in the rapidly changing world – where work and leisure activities are increasingly transformed by technology.
+Through teaching computing at South End, we plan to inspire and equip the next generation so that they are able to participate, and compete in the rapidly changing world; where work and leisure activities are increasingly transformed by technology.
 Computing skills and computational thinking are a major factor in enabling children to become resilient, creative and critical digital citizens.
 They need to understand their role and responsibilities in the digital landscape.

-Our computing curriculum is progressive, and children learn about a range of topics throughout each year.
-These include, iProgram, iApp, iSafe and iAlgorithm with a golden thread of online safety woven into each one where appropriate.
+Our computing curriculum is progressive, and children take part in different topics throughout the year.
+These include, iprogram, iapp, isafe and ialgorithm.
 Each unit has a primary focus on the three areas below, but uses and builds on skills and knowledge from other areas within computing, and across the curriculum.
 At South End, children will re-visit strands on Online Safety, Computing Systems and Networks, Programming, Creating Media and Data and Information.

 Computing science is all about the understanding of how computers work and how we communicate with them to complete everyday tasks.
-The children create algorithms, make predictions, debug and even decompose.
+The children will have to create algorithms, make predictions, debug and even decompose.

 Children will be given the opportunity to explore a variety of programs to complete a range of tasks.
 Information technology is about challenging the children to select the right program to complete the task and show they can collect, display and share information.

 Being safe online is of paramount importance to South Enders.
 As a result, we also incorporate Be Internet Legends into our computing lessons.
-We strive to empower our pupils to use the web safely and wisely, so they can be confident explorers of the online world.
+We aim to empower our pupils to use the web safely and wisely, so they can be confident explorers of the online world.